 Learn the writer’s process.

 Every ghostwriter has a different way of working.
 Some will work closely with the client as the book is written.
 Others will deliver a final manuscript only when they are finished.
 Personally, I will send a few pages early on.
 I’ll stop working until I get feedback.
 Once I receive corrections and a critique, I’ll incorporate those suggestions in the next few pages.
 Then, when the client and I are confident that I have captured his voice and style, I’ll send larger chunks at a time.
-Decide what works best for you and hire a ghostwriter who can work around your needs.
+Decide what works best for you and find a good ghostwriter who can work around your needs.

 Pay your first installment and get started